gbella/languageofdata/README.md

+---
-# The Language of Data trial
+title: The Language of Data hello
-Trial trial!
+---

 ## The Language of Data